AnandaLeia/Astro_Project_BIS15L/README.md

 Jon:
  - built a shiny dashboard app that tracks peak eclipse-viewing locations by year, and displays them on a map (ggmap):
-   - created user input option for type of eclipse
+   - created user input option for type of eclipse and year
    - created user input option for sub-type of eclipse (which changes based on their choice for type of eclipse)
    - customized layout with CSS